 <text begins>

-As the pandemic has continued to impact services, NHS England (NHSE) is trying to keep pace with the needs of patients, and the ability of general practice to meet those needs in an abnormal situation.
-Impacts on consulting times and technology that hasn’t always kept pace with changes in the outside world left general practice under immense pressure during the initial wave of the pandemic.
-General practice has evolved at an incredible pace, and it is a testament to practice staff that they have completely changed their models of delivery in an incredibly tight time frame and with the challenges that COVID-19 has presented.
+NHS England (NHSE) is trying to keep pace with the needs of patients - and the ability of general practice to meet those needs - in an abnormal situation as the pandemic continues to impact services.
+Pressure on consulting times – combined with technology that hasn’t always kept pace with changes in the outside world – left general practice under immense pressure during the initial wave of the pandemic.
+General practice has evolved at an incredible pace, and it is a testament to practice staff that they have completely changed their models of delivery in a very tight time-frame exacerbated by the challenges that COVID-19 has presented.

-In addition to the GP contract changes for 2020/21 discussed here, there have been further updates from NHSE that confirm the arrangements for 2020 to 2022 – though not all arrangements can be clarified fully due to the changing picture in primary care.
+In addition to the GP contract changes for 2020/21, discussed here, there have been further updates from NHSE that confirm the arrangements for 2020 to 2022 – though not all arrangements can be clarified fully due to the changing picture in primary care.

-Practice Index have summarised the changes below, so you don’t need to wade through pages and pages to find the information you need.
+Practice Index has summarised the changes below, so you don’t need to wade through pages and pages to find the information you need.

 In the letter dated 7th January 2021, Freeing up practices to support COVID vaccination, NHSE clarified that CCGs should:

-Minimise local contract enforcement around routine care
+Minimise local contract enforcement around routine care.

-Suspend any locally commissioned services unless in support of COVID vaccination, or providing COVID support to the local healthcare system
+Suspend any locally-commissioned services unless in support of COVID vaccination, or providing COVID support to the local healthcare system.

 Review whether CCG staff who are clinical could be deployed in support of practices or PCN work.